learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Introduction

 In this lab, you will work towards calculating covariance and correlation for a given dataset in python.
-You'll use the formulas shown in previous lesson and verify our results with python libraries.
+You'll use the formulas shown in previous lessons and verify our results with python libraries.

 ## Objectives

 You will be able to:
-* Calculate and and interpret correlation and covariance for given variables
+* Calculate and interpret correlation and covariance for given variables
 * Build density and scatter plots to visually identify the level of dependence between variables
 * Compute covariance and correlation using numpy and pandas

 ## The Dataset

 Included dataset (heightWeight.csv) includes 20 heights (in inches) and weights (in pounds).
-Thia small dataset will help us focus more on seeing covariance and correlation in action!
+This small dataset will help us focus more on seeing covariance and correlation in action!

 At this point, you should be able to calculate the average height and average weight.
 You can also explain the medians, variances and standard deviations for this dataset.